FB pixel

 Kristy smiles at the camera.
 She has long, brown hair.
 She is wearing a bright blue polo with the Leader Dog logo in yellow.

-Kristy earned her master’s degree in orientation and mobility from Western Michigan University, and completed her internship at Southeastern Blind Rehabilitation Center in Birmingham, AL. After spending several years working as an O&M specialist in Alabama and Ohio, she retuned to Michigan in 2017 to join our extended services department.
+Kristy earned her master’s degree in orientation and mobility from Western Michigan University, and completed her internship at Southeastern Blind Rehabilitation Center in Birmingham, AL. After spending several years working as an orientation and mobility (O&M) specialist in Alabama and Ohio, she returned to Michigan in 2017 to join our extended services department.
 Kristy loves the spirit of teamwork and collaboration at Leader Dog.
 Spending an entire week on the Leader Dog campus during Summer Experience Camp is a highlight for her because of the opportunity to really connect with the teens.

 Kristy has a cat at home named Rosa who loves to lounge around the house.
 In her free time, Kristy likes hiking, swimming and chasing her toddler.

-Barry enjoys being outdoors, hiking, camping, canoeing and being near any water where a fish might rise.
+Barry enjoys the mountains and being near any water where a fish might rise.
 He likes sports, especially the Razorbacks during whatever season it is.
-He is also a dedicated Cubs fan (decades before 2016) and is halfway through his mythical quest to visit every baseball stadium in the major league.
-Barry loves his family, and they know they always have an open invitation to the next ballpark with him.
+He is also a diehard Cubs fan (decades before 2016) and is halfway through his mythical quest to visit every major league baseball stadium.

 Tommy is married to Amber, an O&M instructor in the local school district.
-They have two boys and a rescue dog named Sylvie who has never met a pond that she hasn’t jumped into.
+They have two boys in grade school and two career changed Leader Dogs, Xalin and Mojito.

 Garret enjoys traveling and spending time outdoors doing activities like running, hiking, snowboarding, fishing, hunting, canoeing and kayaking.
 He lives with his wife, Alyssa, and their cats, Bran and Tyrion, who are exceptionally spoiled.